dpays/esteem8app.github.io/docs/work-the-system/tools/tools/Very high level organization.md

 More precisely, thinking that a [X = strategy, objective, project, task ...] will be [Y = applied, achieved, done, planned efficiently, ...]
 [Z = fast, efficiently, ...] can influance and make it easier with the "multiplication" of effort given to achieve the desired output.

 ## Principles
 It exist a bunch of way to apply this trick, most often used are described above:

+* want, wish accomplish something and make effort to have more motivation and be determined.
 * Mentaly think some times that "I think that X will be Y Z".
 * Write some times in a paper that "I think that X will be Y Z" (Better efficiently before sleeping).